siavava/portfolio/content/projects/deep-learning/adversarial.md

 Projected gradient descent is iterated signed-gradient ascent — the single step above, run seven times, staying inside the allowed perturbation.

-**Adversarial training with mixup.** Each training batch is scored twice: once on clean images and once on freshly perturbed ones, with the total loss the mean of the two.
+Adversarial training scores each batch twice, once on clean images and once on freshly perturbed ones, with the total loss the mean of the two.
 Both passes go through `mixup` first — inputs and their labels are blended in a random ratio $\lambda \sim \operatorname{Beta}(1, 1)$, and the loss is the matching convex combination of the two label targets.
 The perturbation is regenerated every step from the current weights, so the